top of page

 The southern house mosquito, Culex quinquefasciatus, was the first mosquito introduced to Hawaiʻi.
 These mosquitoes spread avian malaria, a disease that causes illness and death in the native forest birds of Hawaiʻi.
 The southern house mosquito originates from tropical and subtropical regions of the world.
 The female southern house mosquito bites and feeds at night on both humans and animals.
 Male mosquitoes do not bite.
 In addition to spreading avian diseases, the southern house mosquito can also transmit deadly human diseases like West Nile Virus, Western encephalitis, and St. Louis encephalitis as well as other animal diseases–it is the primary vector of dog heartworm.
 Luckily, these human diseases are not present in Hawai’i.

 The Asian tiger mosquito, Aedes albopictus, was introduced to Hawaiʻi in 1896.
 It spreads another serious disease that adversely impacts the survival of native Hawaiian forest birds, avian pox.
 The Asian tiger mosquito is native to Southeast Asia.
 The female Asian tiger mosquito bites and feeds during the day on both humans and animals.
 Male mosquitoes do not bite.
-And in addition to avian pox, it is also capable of transmitting human diseases including yellow fever, dengue fever, Chikungunya, and the Zika virus.
+In addition to avian pox, it can transmit human diseases, including yellow fever, dengue fever, Chikungunya, and the Zika virus.
+The species is present across the Hawaiian islands from sea level to approximately 4,000 feet in elevation.
+These mosquitoes are abundant in natural and urban areas alike.
+Like the southern house mosquito, increasing temperatures will enable the spread of this species to higher elevations in Hawaiʻi, further intensifying negative impacts on our native birds.

 ʻākohekohe © Jim Denny